Pagure/pagure/doc/install_evs.rst

 ======================================

 Eventsource or Server Sent Events are messages sent from a server to a web browser.
-It allows to refresh a page "live", ie, without the need to reload it entirely.
+It allows one to refresh a page "live", ie, without the need to reload it entirely.